High-resolution modeling of nonlinear Compton scattering in focused laser pulses: Acknowledgments

-We would like to thank the E144 collaboration and especially Christian Bula and Kostya Shmakov for helping us find and letting us use their non-linear Compton simulation code, used in the E144 experiment.
+The authors would like to thank the E144 collaboration and especially Christian Bula and Kostya Shmakov for helping us find and letting us use their nonlinear Compton simulation code, used in the E144 experiment.
 The numerical results presented in this work were obtained by support from Nvidias GPU grant program.
-This work was supported by the U.S. National Science Foundation (Grant No. PHY-1535696, and PHY-2012549).
+RH acknowledges support from the U.S. National Science Foundation (Grant No. PHY-1535696, and PHY-2012549).
+BK acknowledges the hospitality of the DESY theory group and support from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy – EXC 2121 ``Quantum Universe'' – 390833306.